LoanpyDataHub/gerstnerhungarian/README.md

 If you use these data please cite
 - the original source
   > Gerstner, Károly (ed.)
-(2016). Új magyar Etimológiai Szótár.
+(2011-2023). Új magyar Etimológiai Szótár.
 Hungarian Academy of Sciences, Budapest. http://uesz.nytud.hu/.
 - the derived dataset using the DOI of the [particular released version](../../releases/) you were using

 ## Description

-This dataset is licensed under a MIT license
+This dataset is licensed under a CC-BY 4.0 license

 Available online at http://uesz.nytud.hu/